-Next Generation MBA launches in fall 2020
+Next Generation MBA is calling

 “Our Next Generation MBA is a complete break from the traditional MBA program,” says Kevin Stevens, dean of the Quinlan School of Business.
 “We’ve listened to the business community and our students, and developed a program that is data-driven, skills-based, grounded in the values that are a hallmark of a Loyola education, and that can be completed in as fast as a year.”

 With this redesign, the Quinlan MBA is one-of-a-kind in the area.